CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 5: Content Safety & Filtering.md

 https://learn.microsoft.com/en-us/training/modules/moderate-content-detect-harm-azure-ai-content-safety-studio/7-exercise-groundedness-detection

-## Task 2: Specify content filters at request time using headers.
+## Task 2: Specify content filters at request time using headers

-## Task 3: Apply content safety enforcement rules in API Management.
+## Task 3: Apply content safety enforcement rules in API Management

 In this task, you will configure and validate the Content Safety policy in the AI Gateway environment using Visual Studio Code and Azure API Management (APIM).
 You will initialize environment variables, deploy resources using Bicep, and test how the Content Safety service filters unsafe prompts before reaching the backend model.